soundpress/RulesOfNYC/docs/c46/index.rst

    (3) [Reserved.]

    (4) City authority to operate.
-The Commissioner may invoke the Department's authority pursuant to § 6-47 of this chapter.
+The Commissioner may invoke the Department's authority pursuant to 67 RCNY § 6-47.

 (c) Notification to permittee and opportunity to contest Commissioner's action.
 Except as provided in subdivision (e) of this section, before taking an action pursuant to this section, the Commissioner shall notify the owner of a public telephone with regard to which the action is proposed of the reason for such proposed action.
 Such notice shall specify the action, if any, that may be taken by the permittee to correct the condition and the manner and time period in which such condition must be corrected or in which, if the condition is not one that is capable of correction, the time by which the telephone shall be removed.
 Except as provided in subdivision (d) of this section the owner shall respond no later than five business days following such notice.
 Such response shall either: (i) certify to the Commissioner that such condition has been corrected in accordance with the manner specified by the Commissioner in such notice; or (ii) set forth the reasons why the Commissioner should not take the proposed action.
 Failure of an owner to timely respond to such notice by the Commissioner shall constitute default, and shall subject the owner to revocation of the permit and removal of the telephone pursuant to the provisions of subdivision (a) of this section.
 The Commissioner shall review the response of the permittee and notify the permittee of the final determination and the reasons therefor.